alexedwards/scs/README.md

 }

 func getHandler(w http.ResponseWriter, r *http.Request) {
-    // Use the GetString helper to retreive the string value associated with a key. msg, err := session.GetString(r, "message")
+    // Use the GetString helper to retreive the string value associated with a key.
+    // The zero value is returned if the key does not exist. msg, err := session.GetString(r, "message")
     if err != nil {
         http.Error(w, err.Error(), 500)